 Writing quality content is so important because it ties in with so many different factors.
 This includes your brand, ranking, reputation, and audience.

-Poor content should be avoided when guest posting because it:
+Poor content should be avoided when guest posting because of it:

 - Lowers Website Rankings – It causes Google to rate your content lower in search results because it’s hard to read or isn’t valuable to the website it’s on.